 So why do we still need so many studies proving their importance?

 Because – perhaps – the unpredictability, the individual variations and the vulnerability of soft skills make us uncomfortable.
 There’s an “ick” and “ugh” factor that most folks won’t admit.
 We think we know how to communicate, so why do anything more than that?

-We all have soft skills – which doesn’t mean they’re excellent nor that we’re excellent using them.
+We all have soft skills – which doesn’t mean they’re excellent, nor that we’re excellent at using them.

 If you’re not working to improve your soft skills, you’re already falling behind in the competitive workspace.